-Safety of all our guests is always at the top of the agenda, and for that reason we insist on a beginner taking lessons before taking to the slope.
-For your own safety and for the safety of other slope users, guests purchasing a Lift Pass for the Main Slope must be able to meet our minimum standard of being able to control speed and direction, perform controlled linked turns and use the button lift unassisted.Anyone who cannot meet these standards must book a lesson with one of our instructors.
+Safety of all our guests is always at the top of the agenda, and for that reason we insist on a beginner taking lessons before heading onto our Main Slope.
+For your own safety and for the safety of other slope users, guests purchasing a Lift Pass for the Main Slope must be able to meet our minimum standard of being able to:

 Can I teach my friend to ski or snowboard?

 Safety of all our guests is always at the top of the agenda, and for that reason we cannot allow our guests to teach their friends & family on the slope.
-Our instructors have insurance to teach our guests and therefore we insist that beginners take lessons with one of our instructors before going on to the slope.
+Our instructors have insurance to teach our guests and therefore we insist that beginners take lessons with one of our instructors before going it alone on our Main Slope.
 For your own safety and for the safety of other slope users, guests purchasing a Lift Pass for the Main Slope must be able to meet our minimum standard of being able to control speed and direction, perform controlled linked turns and use the button lift unassisted.
 Anyone who does not meet these standards will need to book into a lesson, click here to find out more about our lessons.

 What else is there to do other than skiing or snowboarding?

-At The Snow Centre we love Skiing and Snowboarding - teaching beginners, helping you brush up on your skills or watching you take on the freestyle features at our Park & Slide nights, but we also offer.
-Ringo Slide session where anyone from 4 years and upwards can have whizz and spin down our purpose built slide - no experience necessary.
+At The Snow Centre we love Skiing and Snowboarding - teaching beginners, helping you brush up on your skills or watching you take on the freestyle features at our Park & Slide nights, but we also offer Ringo Slide sessions where anyone from 4 years and upwards can have whizz and spin down our purpose built slide - no experience necessary.
 There's so much going on at The Snow Centre this season.

 The temperature is between -2 and -6 on the slope, so you need to ensure that you dress appropriately.
-Gloves are compulsory and we recommend wearing warm waterproof clothing and socks.
-Wear warm waterproof clothes where possible, and if you don;t have anything waterproof, bring a change of clothes for after your session in case you get cold and wet!
+Wear warm waterproof clothes where possible, and if you don't have anything waterproof, bring a change of clothes for after your session in case you get cold and wet!
 Clothing items such as jeans are not recommended.
 You can now hire a jacket and/or trousers, just £7 for 1 item or £12 for both - our changing cubicles are now back open.
 Gloves are compulsory.
-You can purchase gloves for £10.00 and socks for £6.
+You can purchase gloves for £12 and socks for £6.
 Helmets are required for every on snow activity and hire is included free of charge, or you can buy one to keep from Reception for £25.

 What do we need to bring?